lewisjones37/MSP2_to-do-list/README.md

 #### First Time Visitor Goals

-These first-time visitor goals aim to highlight the key features and benefits that new users can expect when using "2Day 2Morrow 2Do".
+These first-time visitor goals aim to highlight the key features and benefits that new users can expect when using Emily's todos.
 They are designed to give newcomers a quick understanding of what makes your project valuable and why they should consider using it to organise their tasks and projects effectively.

 - Effortless Task Entry: Quickly add your tasks using the provided text area, so you can get organized without any hassle.

-- Real-Time Updates: See your to-do list update in real-time as you add or complete tasks, ensuring you always have an up-to-date view of your tasks.
+- Real time Updates: See your to-do list update in real time as you add or complete tasks, ensuring you always have an up-to-date view of your tasks.

-- Simple Task Completion: Easily mark tasks as completed with a simple left-click, allowing you to track your progress and stay on top of your to-dos.
+- Simple Task Completion: Easily mark tasks as completed with a simple left click, allowing you to track your progress and stay on top of your to-dos.

-- Seamless Task Deletion: Delete completed or unnecessary tasks with a right-click, making task management a breeze.
+- Seamless Task Deletion: Delete completed or unnecessary tasks with a right click, making task management a breeze.

 - Never Lose Your Tasks: Rest assured knowing that your to-do list is automatically saved to your local storage, so your tasks will be there even if you close the browser or refresh the page.

-- Stay Organized Anywhere: Access your to-do list from any device with an internet connection, keeping your tasks at your fingertips whether you're at work, home, or on the go.
+- Stay Organised Anywhere: Access your to-do list from any device with an internet connection, keeping your tasks at your fingertips whether you're at work, home, or on the go.

-- Visually Appealing Interface: Enjoy a visually appealing design with a watermark-styled logo, enhancing your experience while managing your tasks.
+- Visually Appealing Interface: Enjoy a visually appealing design with a watermark styled logo, enhancing your experience while managing your tasks.

-- User-Friendly and Intuitive: Navigate the application effortlessly with its user-friendly interface, ensuring a smooth and enjoyable task management experience from the moment you start.
+- User friendly and Intuitive: Navigate the application effortlessly with its user friendly interface, ensuring a smooth and enjoyable task management experience from the moment you start.

-- Discovering User Satisfaction: As a first-time visitor to Emily's 2do's, users want to explore the reviews section to discover the experiences of other users.
-They aim to assess the overall user satisfaction with the to-do list application and gauge its effectiveness in helping manage tasks and projects efficiently.
+- Discovering User Satisfaction: As a first time visitor to Emily's 2do's, users want to explore the reviews section to discover the experiences of other users.
+They aim to assess the overall user satisfaction with the to do list application and gauge its effectiveness in helping manage tasks and projects efficiently.

-- Validating App Reliability: First-time visitors seek reassurance about the reliability and credibility of Emily's 2do's.
-They expect to find genuine user reviews and testimonials that demonstrate the app's utility, ease of use, and positive impact on task organization.
+- Validating App Reliability: First time visitors seek reassurance about the reliability and credibility of Emily's 2do's.
+They expect to find genuine user reviews that demonstrate the app's utility, ease of use, and positive impact on task organisation.
 By reading reviews, they can feel more confident in trying out the application themselves.

 #### Returning Visitor Goals